Confused and in Need of Clarification?

 What are the rights of my family members?
 Do they have a right to sue?

 Yes.
 Family members are entitled to sue for loss of care.
-These claims are subject to a $15,000 deductible.
+These claims may be subject to a monetary deductible.
 Your family members may also be entitled to recover damages if your injuries have harmed your relationship with them, as well as any out-of-pocket expenses they have incurred as a result of your injury.

 "The law isn't justice.
 It's a very imperfect mechanism.
 If you press exactly the right buttons and are also lucky, justice may show up in the answer.
 A mechanism is all the law was ever intended to be." ~Raymond Chandler